I first decided that I wanted a GoPro when I was exploring Finland in the summer of 2016.

 I circumnavigated a small island and admired the scenery around me.
 The natural surroundings were 100% gorgeous.
 At that moment, all I could thing about was how I wished I could capture this experience on camera.

-Soon after my return to New York, I ordered myself a new GoPro Hero5 Black.
-This action cam would be perfect for those situations when I was doing something adventurous and didn’t want to risk damaging my DSLR.
+Soon after my return to New York, I ordered myself a new GoPro action cam.
+This miniature camera would be perfect for those situations when I was doing something adventurous and didn’t want to risk damaging my DSLR.

 - It’s basically indestructible.
 You could probably throw it against a brick wall and it would be fine.